Transparency International: International Anti-Corruption Conference

-First held in 1983, the International Anti-Corruption Conference (IACC) is a series of international conferences organised by the IACC Council, in association with local governments and organisations, with TI as its secretariat.
+First held in 1983, the International Anti-Corruption Conference (IACC) is a series of international conferences organized by the IACC Council, in association with local governments and organizations, with TI as its secretariat.
 The conferences take place every two years in different countries.

 Global Anti-Corruption Consortium (GACC)

 Since 2016, TI has partnered with the Organized Crime and Corruption Reporting Project (OCCRP).
 The partnership enables knowledge and evidence gathered through OCCRP's corruption investigations to inform TI's policy and legal advocacy.
 The programme is co-funded by three governments, including the US, and private donors.

+Defence and Security

+Defence and Security is a separate centre of excellence within the global Transparency International Movement, focusing on highlighting corruption in defence and security and strengthening defence integrity in three main areas - Responsible Defence Governance, Conflict & Insecurity and Industry Integrity.

+As well as research reports, the Defence and Security centre produces two indices measuring different aspects of defence industry integrity: